GoogleCloudPlatform/migrate-to-containers/guides/tomcat/README.md

 ---
 **NOTE**
-This tutorial is relevant to Migrate for Anthos and GKE version 1.11.1 or newer
+This tutorial is relevant to Migrate to Containers version 1.11.1 or newer
 ---
 [Spring Boot Petclinic application](https://github.com/spring-projects/spring-petclinic) is a Java application built with [Spring Boot](https://spring.io/projects/spring-boot) and [Maven](https://maven.apache.org/).

 In this tutorial you will deploy this application into a Tomcat server running on a [Google Compute Engine (GCE)](https://cloud.google.com/compute) VM and connect it to a [MySQL](https://www.mysql.com/) database running on a GCE VM.

-You'll then modernize this application by using [Migrate for Anthos and GKE (M4A)](https://cloud.google.com/migrate/anthos) to migrate it to run in a Tomcat app container on a [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) cluster and generate Day2 artifacts to support modern CI/CD operations for your application.
+You'll then modernize this application by using [Migrate to Containers (M4A)](https://cloud.google.com/migrate/containers) to migrate it to run in a Tomcat app container on a [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) cluster and generate Day2 artifacts to support modern CI/CD operations for your application.
 Unlike the [petclinic](../petclinic) guide, where we migrated the Tomcat into a Linux system container, in this guide we will extract the applications and Tomcat specific configuration and create a Tomcat Docker image for it.

 ## What you'll do